markdeleon01/uppercaseband-reactjs-vite/README.md

 As a matter of interest and passion for JavaScript and music in general, I created a ReactJS web application for my band UPPERCASE.

-This project was bootstrapped with [Vite](https://www.npmjs.com/package/create-vite).
+This project was bootstrapped with [Vite](https://www.npmjs.com/package/create-vite), and tested with [Vitest](https://vitest.dev/guide/).

 ### Disclaimer
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.